iota-community/X-Team_IOTA_Stronghold/README.md

 ### Verifying Builds and Benches

-We need to ensure Stronghold and Crypto build everywhere, and to this are requesting your support in regularly verifying th compilation and benchmarking of Stronghold for different platforms.
+We need to ensure Stronghold and Crypto build everywhere, and to this are requesting your support in regularly verifying the compilation and benchmarking of Stronghold for different platforms.

 - [x] [Verified Hardware Builds and Benches Discussion](https://github.com/iotaledger/stronghold.rs/discussions/101)